alifadl009/Dubai-Real-Estate-App/README.md

 ## ETL Process

 The app includes an ETL process that updates the real estate data weekly.
 The ETL script processes the data and stores it in a format ready for visualization.

+### Running ETL Manually

-To run the ETL process:
+To run the ETL process manually, follow these steps:

 1. **Activate your virtual environment:**